 We love to go on family road trips and whether it’s a long drive that takes a few days or a short weekend trip having the kids in the car for extended periods of time as a captive audience gives you the opportunity to teach them new things.
-Here are some tips for turning your family road trip into an learning experience.
+Here are some tips for turning your family road trip into a learning experience.

 Set the right environment for learning.

-There will be no learning and of coarse no fun if the kids kids are not comfortable during the ride and the driver doesn’t feel confident behind the wheel and has fun, that is why we decided to embark on a little family road trip on the new 2017 Mazda3 s Grand Touring hatchback.
+There will be no learning and of course no fun if the kids are not comfortable during the ride and the driver doesn’t feel confident behind the wheel and has fun, that is why we decided to embark on a little family road trip on the new 2017 Mazda3 s Grand Touring hatchback.
 We loved this car las year and could not wait to test out it’s new features.

 Read up on the place’s you’ll visit before you set off on your road trip.

-A road trip is the perfect opportunity to put history and geography into context.
+A road trip is a perfect opportunity to put history and geography into context.
 We make learning about the states and cities we’ll be driving through beforehand in a fun way by watching videos and doing some state trivia.

 Teach your kids map skills.

 We have gotten used to depending on technology, but what happens when you have no signal on your phone and no navigation system on your car?
 Map reading is an important skill that everyone should know.
-A road trip is the perfect time to teach your children how to tell direction when you are driving and how to read a map and once they master this skill they will enjoy helping out the pilot by giving directions.
+A road trip is a perfect time to teach your children how to tell direction when you are driving and how to read a map and once they master this skill they will enjoy helping out the pilot by giving directions.
 Now the pilot may not enjoy that, but that’s a different story.

 Reinforce a second language, or learn a new language.